Strelts0v/interfaces-and-peripheral-devices/README.md

 - Implement the necessary functionality to safely remove the selected USB device.
 - Implement automatic update of output information in real time, as well as monitor connection and detection events.
 - Implement the graphical interface.
+№ 5.
+Device manager
+List all devices connected to the computer and accessible through the standard device manager.
+For each device, specify:
+- GUID;
+- HardwareID;
+- information about the manufacturer (Manufacturer) and the provider (Provider);
+- description of the driver and the path to the .sys file;
+- Device Path.
+Implement the ability to disable and enable the selected device.
+Implement the graphical interface.